 Types of Guerrilla Marketing: Ambush Marketing

 I promise you, this article is still about marketing and not a guide on how to go to war.
 Ever watched a sports game on TV and then saw an ad for a certain soda drink that implied but didn’t fully say that it was sponsoring this match?
 I did see that, and I wondered why a soda drink would sponsor a match and not Adidas, for example, which would make more sense if you get me.
 Then it hit me that this is another form of guerrilla marketing.
 This is called ambush marketing because you literally fall for it, unlike the actual truth, which doesn’t fully unfold.
-Companies use this type of guerrilla marketing to cut costs and blend their ads within popular matches, for example, or something that a lot of people are watching at the same time, to advertise their product.
+Companies use this type of guerrilla marketing to cut costs and blend their ads within popular matches.
+For example, or something that a lot of people are watching at the same time to advertise their product.

 Projection Advertising Strategy: A Personalized Mural Advertising Strategy